-Please delete all identifying information from your submissions.
-Instead, please include your name, bio (about 100 words), short statement, and contact info in your cover letter.
+Please only put your name and identifying info in the specified section of the form.
 All submissions are blind — only the managing editor will know the identity of the submitter until after selections have been made.
 This eliminates conflicts of interest and ensures a fair review of all work.

 We accept only original, unpublished works.
 We accept simultaneous submissions, but please let us know immediately if your submission is accepted elsewhere.

 Students can submit up to three (3) creative pieces of varying genres/mediums.
 For example, you could submit a) three poems or b) a poem, a short story, and a photograph — but please no more than three works.

 When submitting multiple selections, each submission must be made separately.
 Do not include three separate works in one file.
 To clarify, this means you will have to go through the submission process more than once.
 Feel free to use the same cover letter if you are submitting more than once.